Manage a notebook instance

 - Work in JupyterLab: Use Jupyter notebooks to write and execute code, experiment with your models, and analyze data.

-Step 3: Starting and Stopping Instances
+Starting and Stopping Instances

 Start Instance